Changes to our key standards

 For certification bodies currently providing PEFC chain of custody certification services, we have provided comprehensive guidance on what you need to do in order to offer certification against the 2020 standards.
 For PEFC chain of custody certified companies, there's information on what the 2020 standards mean for your certification.
 If you are not certified, but thinking about getting certified, we have also provided advice on what your next steps should be.

-Please note, due to the COVID-19 situation and the recent EA evaluation, we have extended the 18-month transition period by twelve months.
-The new transition date - the date by when your procedures need to be in line with the requirements of the 2020 standards - is 14 August 2022.
+Please note, due to Covid-19 and an EA evaluation, we extended the 18-month transition period by twelve months.
+The transition date - the date by when your procedures need to be in line with the requirements of the 2020 standards - is 14 August 2022.

 Some of the key changes made to these three standards: